 Finance for the Non-Financial Manager Short Courses

 Keenness to learn new concepts and how they are used in business is an essential requirement.
-The maths needed is knowledge of simple calculations such as percentages and ratios at a level not more than GCSE maths.
+The knowledge of simple calculations such as percentages and ratios at a level not more than GCSE maths is needed.
 Knowledge of Microsoft Excel at a basic level is useful.
 Classroom exercises require only simple calculations using a calculator.
 Those with 10+ years working experience will already be exposed to many of the concepts and will find that they gain a lot of usable knowledge.

 Good written and spoken English.

 |CLASS 2||Profit and Loss, Balance Sheet, Cash Flow||The contents and what, why, how and when;|

 How they link up (Trace example in classroom).

 |CLASS 3||Profit and Loss, Balance Sheet, Cash Flow|

 Managing Capital and Gearing

 Use of Excel Model (Classroom Exercise) and a model given to keep and use;

 Efficient capital management;